Gloria Trevi: 1985–1995: Early success and initial breakout

-2004–present: Post-arrest career and continued success
+2004–2014: Post-arrest career and continued success

-Following her release, Trevi released her sixth studio album, Como Nace el Universo ("How the Universe was Born").
+Following her release from four years in prison in Brazil and Mexico on suspicion of human trafficking, Trevi released her sixth studio album, Como Nace el Universo ("How the Universe Is Born").
 The album was preceded by the moderate hit "En el Medio de la Tempestad" ("In the Midst of the Storm").
 While her sixth record was well-received as her comeback, her seventh studio album Una Rosa Blu was a massive critical and commercial success.
 Released in 2007, the album produced several successful singles included "Psicofonia, Pruebamelo" ("Prove it to Me"), "El Favor de la Soledad" ("The Favor of Solitude"), "Cinco Minutos" ("Five Minutes"), and "Todos Me Miran" ("Everyone Looks at Me").
-During award season, Trevi won Female Artist of the Year at the coveted Premio Lo Nuestro Awards and Female Airplay Song of the Year for "Cinco Minutos" at the Billboard Music Awards.
+During award season, Trevi won Female Artist of the Year at the coveted Premio Lo Nuestro and Female Airplay Song of the Year for "Cinco Minutos" at the Billboard Music Awards.
 Producer Sergio George earned a nomination at the Latin Grammy for producer of the year for his work on Una Rosa Blu In 2010, Trevi released her eighth, self-titled studio album Gloria.
 The album included the successful singles "Vestida de Azucar" ("Dressed in Sugar"), "Fuego con Fuego" ("Fire with Fire"), "Me Rio de Ti" ("I Laugh at You"), "La Noche" ("The Night"), and "Esa Hembra es Mala" ("That Female is Evil").
 The latter was used as the theme song for the telenovela Teresa.

 In 2013, Trevi released her tenth studio album De Pelicula.
 The album produced the single "No Querias Lastimarme" ("You Didn't Want to Hurt Me"), which was a critical and massive success.
 The song reached the top ten of the Latin Billboard charts and topped the charts of several Latin American countries.
 In 2015, Trevi embarked on a new passion project, which would become her eleventh studio album, El Amor.
 The concept album included covers of popular Latin American love ballads, including previous songs from Trevi's catalog as well as original work.
 Trevi had two alter-egos for the album, Mr. Trevi and Mrs. Gloria.
 The album debuted at the top of the Billboard charts and produced two successful singles, "Como Yo Te Amo" ("How I Love You") and "Las Pequeñas Cosas" ("The Little Things").
 In 2017, Trevi collaborated with fellow Mexican artist Alejandra Guzmán for the album Versus.
 The album included two singles, "Cuando un Hombre te Enamora" and "Mas Buena".
 The two singers embarked on the Versus World Tour during summer and fall 2017.